rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/GWAS/README.md

 ## Workflow
 **Timing: 4 Weeks**

-11. Perform Identity-by-Descent (IBD) analysis in PLINK and filter individuals out for relatedness (pihat < 0.25).
+11. Perform Identity-by-Descent (IBD) analysis in PLINK in each ancestry cluster and filter individuals out for relatedness (pihat < 0.25).
 This leaves 9,603 unrelated individuals in the TCGA cohort in the output file:
     * GWAS.IBD.ALL.TCGAID.txt

 12. Recalculate allele frequencies in PLINK for the subset of individuals used in the analysis in PLINK: